Wildomar, California: Cemetery

 The Wildomar Cemetery District maintains a cemetery in the town.
 In 2011, the city of Wildomar proposed to take over management of the cemetery district and accomplished the takeover in November of that year.

 Library

 The Wildomar Library is one of 35 branches in the Riverside County Library System.

 The library opened in 2001 and was originally called the Mission Trail Library.
 In 2014, the County Board of Supervisors voted to change the name to the Wildomar Library.

 Transportation

 Interstate 15 bisects the city of Wildomar.
 Riverside Transit Agency Routes 8 and 23 provide local bus service to the city.

 Public safety

 The Riverside County Sheriff's Department's Lake Elsinore Valley Regional Station contracts police services for the city.

 The city of Wildomar contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.

 Education

-The Lake Elsinore Unified School District includes the majority of Lake Wildomar.
+The Lake Elsinore Unified School District includes the majority of Wildomar.
 A portion is in the Menifee Union School District and the Perris Union High School District for grades 9–12.